OpenPrinting/openprinting.github.io/docs/foomatic-recommendation-quality.md

 recommendations resting on a single catch-all driver scored *higher* on average (0.992) than recommendations backed by eleven shared features (0.984).

+**What the score is - and is not.** The score is deterministic and bounded in [0, 1).
+It is **not** a probability, not a statistically calibrated confidence, not a guarantee of printer compatibility, and not a human-validated accuracy figure.
+The UI presents it as "N% similarity" under one of four tiers - **High confidence** (>= 0.85), **Good match** (>= 0.70), **Moderate match** (>= 0.50), **Limited evidence** (below).
+The thresholds sit at the midpoints between the mean scores of the observed shared-feature evidence bands (<=1 feature: 0.393, 2-3: 0.593, 4-6: 0.787, 7+: 0.921), so each tier reflects a real difference in supporting evidence rather than a cosmetic slice of the distribution.
+Measured on the full artifact set, "High confidence" recommendations are 90% seven-plus-feature matches with zero capability conflicts, and all 1,803 generic-driver-only pairs fall in "Limited evidence".

 **3. Capability-conflict penalties.** The vector space can express agreement but not contradiction, so a mono printer sharing a driver family with a colour one still scored well despite being unable to substitute for it.
 Hard substitution